Phlebotomy Certification East Lynn, Massachusetts

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has related materials based upon their competency exams.
 Be positive to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the final exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are inputted in the national registry and a digital copy of your credentials is provided in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Starting Your Medical Career in Phlebotomy

 Phlebotomy job duties include:

 - Evaluating a patient and explaining procedures